jvalue/jayvee/rfc/0018-multi-attribute-value-types/README.md

 ## Motivation

+- Without this, we cannot handle values comprised of other values.
 - The jayvee interpreter still uses inheritance for value types, going against the jayvee design principle of composition over inheritance.